Customer Client: Support Session Interface

 If you send a nudge, the customer client will be given focus and jiggle, and an audible alert will sound.
 The chat display will show that a nudge was sent.

-The red X button immediately stops screen sharing and disables any permissions the representative might have had; the customer can also choose to close the session entirely, uninstalling the software from his or her computer.
+The red X button immediately stops screen sharing and disables any permissions the representative might have had; the customer can also choose to close the session entirely, uninstalling the software from their computer.

 Additionally, depending on your site settings, a watermark may appear on your customer's screen while you are in a session.
 This applies only to Windows systems.